-3. They have been “socialized” and have learned what it takes to be part of a “pack” and to get along with humans and, in most cases, other dogs, and in some other cases, cats, as well.
+3. They have been socialized and have learned what it takes to be part of a pack.

 4. Older dogs, especially those who have once known it, appreciate love and attention and quickly learn what’s expected of them to gain and keep that love and attention.

 5. Older dogs know how to let you finish the newspaper, sitting calmly next to you, while your workday stress flows away and your blood pressure lowers.
 They are also instant companions ready for hiking, riding in the car, walking on leash, fetching, etc.

 6. Finally, older dogs are a known commodity.
 They are easy to assess for behavior and temperament, and you also don’t have to guess how big they’ll grow.

 Do you have experience with a senior dog or cat?
 What is your favorite trait about him or her?